AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 Step 6 - Upgrade Controller
 ===========================
 Make sure your new Aviatrix Controller is upgraded to same version (latest) by validating it at Settings-->Maintenance-->Upgrade tab.
 Please note that Aviatrix only supports controller backup and restore within the same software version.
+In this example, the previous controller is upgraded to the latest 3.3.402 at the time of this writing.
+The following screenshot shows that the new controller is running the latest 3.3.402 as well.

 |image3|